wasif-itu/full-stack-handwriting-recognition/README.md

 End-to-end handwriting OCR project covering model architecture study, IAM data preparation, ResNet-Transformer inference, AWS Lambda deployment, a minimal browser UI, and Locust load testing.

-This work is based on the FSDL text recognizer labs and extends them into a portfolio-ready deployment and evaluation project.

 ## Highlights

 - Studied OCR architecture progression from MLP/CNN baselines to Transformer-based sequence models.